 Abruzzo Holidays are fast becoming one of Italy’s main tourist destination.
-And with ever increasing airline routes into Pescara airport, close proximity to Rome and Abruzzo Villa Rental rates starting at Euro 175 per night for an entire 4 bedroom Villa, tourists are starting to discover both the value and beauty of spending their holidays in the Abruzzo region of Italy.
+And with ever increasing airline routes into Pescara airport and the close proximity to Rome, tourists are starting to discover both the value and beauty of spending their holidays in the Abruzzo region of Italy.

 What’s more, Abruzzo is known as the “Green Region of Europe” and also referred to as “Italy’s Garden” as it offers Europe’s most visually beautiful extensive park systems: Parco Nazionale della Majella; Parco Nazionale d’Abruzzo; Parco Nazionale del Gran Sasso e Monti della Laga; Pietracamela, Italia and Parco Naturale Regionale Sirente Velino.
 Its tallest mountain, Corno Grande, majestically rises 2912 meters above sea level.
 The reserves are very accessible from Pescara and famous in Italy and worldwide; as a model for nature conservation and environmental safeguard.
 Winter skiing, horse riding, trekking, cycling, canoeing, paragliding, bird watching and long warm days in the spring and the autumn to walk around the hills and the lakes are some of the main activities.